rvarago/scala-playground/README.md

 # scala-playground

-My playground for throw-away, not necessarily useful, Scala programs
+> My playground for throw-away, not necessarily useful, Scala programs.